Tuning for Quantum Speedup in Directed Lackadaisical Quantum Walks: Introduction

 A simple template for standard quantum walks on a directed line shows speedup in comparison to classical walks \cite{HoyMey2009}.
-The quantum advantage in a lackadaisical quantum walk (LQW) is crucially dependent on the number of self-loops.
+The quantum speedup in a lackadaisical quantum walk (LQW) is crucially dependent on the number of self-loops.
 More generally, for LQW, the question is about the limitations of quantum speedup compared to its classical counterpart and how this speedup is affected by self-loops and the choice of initial states.
-In this work, we study the directed lackadaisical walks, especially to probe the limits of quantum advantage.
+In this work, we study the directed lackadaisical walks, especially to probe the limits of quantum enhanced speedup.
 As shown in the rest of this paper, we uncover the existence of two scaling regimes in the dynamics of the lackadaisical quantum walker with respect to self-loop strength.
 This is valid for dynamics on a directed line and directed binary tree topologies.
-Further, it is also shown that by varying self-loop strength and a parameter in the initial state, a variety of outcomes can be realized -- ranging from regimes of classical advantage to regimes in which quantum advantage is mild or exponential.
-Taken together, this result provides insight into the origin and tunability of quantum advantage.
+Further, it is also shown that by varying self-loop strength and a parameter in the initial state, a variety of outcomes can be realized -- ranging from regimes in which classical walk is faster to regimes in which quantum speedup is realized.
+Taken together, this result provides insight into the origin and tunability of quantum enhanced speedup.
 To proceed further, in Sec. \ref{sec:lqw} the lackadaisical quantum walks is briefly discussed; in Sec. \ref{sec:dlqw} the main analytical and numerical results for a directed lackadaisical walk on a line and binary tree are obtained.
 In Sec. \ref{sec:mht} mean hitting times are computed, confirming the results obtained in Sec. \ref{sec:dlqw}.
 Section \ref{sec:conclusions} summarizes the main results.